sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 **NOTE**: The `default = {}` element is always required when creating external databases.
 This is the system's default database server.

-Each server element, like `foo = {}`, can contain none, some, or all of the parameters listed
+Each server element, like `foo = {}`, can contain none, some, or all of the parameters listed.
+When naming the server element, it must follow a valid naming scheme, the name must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.

 | Name | Description | Type | Default | Notes |
 | :--- | :--- | :--- | :--- | :--- |